Ross School of Business: Russell Stevenson era (1943–1959)

 In 1943, Russell Stevenson became the school's third dean.
 In 1947, enrollment exceeded 1,000 students, reaching 800 BBA students and 400 MBA students by 1949.
 In 1948, the school opened a new building that cost $2.5 million and had a nine-story tower.
-The same year, Paul McCracken joined the faculty.
+The same year, prominent economist Paul McCracken joined the faculty.
 From 1950 to 1959, the school introduced the Public Utility Executive Program, its first stand-alone, non-degree program for continuing education of business executives.

 Floyd Bond era (1960–1978)

 In 1960, Floyd Bond became the school's fourth dean.
 The same year, the school launched its first international joint venture in Taiwan and Bond appointed a committee to better integrate global business into the school's curriculum.
 In 1966, Bond established the Ad Hoc Committee on Educational Programs in Business Administration for Negroes, which tried to attract more African-American students but the initiative and a number of student strikes and other protests in the following years demanded more minority enrollment.
 In 1971, the school began a $1.5 million expansion of the physical facilities and assembly hall.
 By 1971, total enrollment exceeded 1,300, more than three-quarters of whom were graduate students with 370 in the Evening MBA Program.
 In 1972, the school's first two alumni clubs in New York and California, held their first meetings.
 In 1974, Alfred Edwards joined the faculty as a professor of business administration and director of the research division, later becoming known as the school's ambassador for diversity.